 MX records (or Mail eXchanger record) tell email services connected to your domain, such as Microsoft 365, where and how to deliver emails.
 You can edit your existing MX records at any time in your GoDaddy account.

 - Sign in to your GoDaddy Domain Portfolio.
 (Need help logging in?
 Find your username or password.)

 - Select Domain Edit Options next to your domain and then select Edit DNS.
-You may need to scroll down to see the Edit DNS option.
+You may need to scroll down to see Edit DNS.

 - Edit the details for your MX record:

-Most DNS updates take effect within an hour, but could take up to 48 hours to update globally.
+Most DNS updates take effect within an hour but could take up to 48 hours to update globally.

-- Create a template to quickly apply DNS records to your domains.
+- Create a DNS template to quickly apply DNS records to your domains.

 - Get started with professional email and stay connected to your community.